LindenParkesLab/nctpy/docs/pages/getting_started.rst

      8.874675925196695e-14

-Optimal control takes two additional parameters, rho and S. The parameter rho scales how important energy minimization is relative to staying 'close' to your target state.
-If rho is infinity, topimal control becomes the same as minimum control.
-The parameter S can be used to contrain only a subset of state values.
+Optimal control takes two additional parameters, `rho` and `S`.
+The parameter `rho` scales how important energy minimization is relative to staying 'close' to your target state.
+If `rho` is infinity, optimal control becomes the same as minimum control.
+The parameter `S` can be used to contrain only a subset of state values.